Frequently Asked Questions

 There is no cost to submit a nomination.

-How do I submit a nomination for categories 1 – 6 and what is the nomination process?
+How do I submit an entry for categories 1 – 7 and what is the process?

-Once we receive your nomination, one of our team will review it to determine your eligibility.
-The panel of judges will assess the eligible nominations and determine a short list of up to four finalists per award category.
-A ‘mystery shopper’ will visit the finalists where possible in September 2018.
+Once the entry period has closed, one of our team will review it to determine your eligibility.
+The panel of judges will assess the eligible submissions in July followed by anonymous judging and spot checks.
+Upon a discussion with the judges, up to four finalists will be determined for each category.

-Our magnificent 7 judges are donating their time to the Jetpets Rescue Awards.
-The panel of judges brings a range of perspectives and expertise from companion animal welfare and the pet industry.
+Our panel of 9 judges brings a depth of experience in sheltering and rescue as well as a diversity of perspectives from companion animal welfare and the pet industry.

 - Vickie Davy, Co-Founder, and joint CEO, PetRescue